 If you have a chronic or disabling condition, and your provider leaves the Plan at our request, you may continue to see your specialist for up to 90 days.
 If your provider leaves the Plan and you are in the second or third trimester of pregnancy, you may be able to continue seeing your OB/GYN until the end of your postpartum care.
-You have similar rights if this Plan leaves the FEHB program (See Section 3., How to get benefits, for more information).
+You have similar rights if this Plan leaves the FEHB program.